By Leah Rise. This guide to solo travel in Australia contains affiliate links to trusted partners!

 Getting Around The Land of Oz

 Easyrider Backpacker Tours and Oz Experience are two I’ve trusted before.
 Book ahead when possible for the best deals.
-If you’re looking a little more luxury in long-distance travel, the train is your best bet.
+If you’re looking a little more luxury within long-distance travel, the train is your best bet.

 Sun, Fun & Dehydration

 Drink plenty of fluids — especially water — or end up in the ER for a day or more of what should be sightseeing fun.

 Now, where should you go when traveling solo in Australia?